The software is configured with Ansible on the command line.

 $ ansible-playbook install.yml -i hosts/raspberry-pis

-Once this command completes, the software is installed.
+Once this command completes, the core application software is installed.

 To start the NejeEngrave application issue this command: